 Independent Student Insurance (German only)

-Degree-seeking students who have normal residence in Austria for a minimum period of at least 6 months and under certain conditions can purchase an independent insurance policy at a health authority office regardless of non-Austrian citizenship.
+Degree-seeking students with a normal residence in Austria for a minimum period of at least 6 months can purchase an independent insurance policy under certain conditions at a health authority office regardless of non-Austrian citizenship.